-Schmidt Cassegrains and Maksutov-Cassegrain are particularly good for viewing the planets and objects of our solar system due to their long focal lengths and narrow fields of view.
+Schmidt Cassegrain telescopes are particularly good for viewing the planets and objects of our solar system due to their long focal lengths and narrow fields of view.

 Conclusion: What is better – Maksutov or Schmidt Cassegrain?

-Maksutovs-Cassegrains and Schmidt-Cassegrains are two similar types of catadioptric telescope that differ in the internal design of the corrector plates.
+Maksutovs-Cassegrains and Schmidt-Cassegrains are two similar types of catadioptric telescopes that differ in the internal design of the corrector plates.

 They are both compact telescopes with long focal lengths that are great for amateur astronomers and astrophotographers, especially for planetary viewing and imaging.

 The main differences between the two are:

 - Maks provide great value and quality optics in lower aperture models.
 As they get bigger they get much more expensive than SCTs.

 - Maks are hardier and require less maintenance and collimation